mjyeaney/aci-deployment-api/README.md

     * This removes (deletes) the specified deployment.
 Note this does *NOT* stop the instance; rather the entire container group resource is deleted.
 * `POST /api/deployments/{deployment-name}/stop`
     * This stops (but does not delete) the specified deployment.
 Note stopped deployments may be re-used later (see [Container Group Reuse](docs/ContainerGroupReuse.md))
+* `POST /api/deployments/{deployment-name}/release`
+    * This releases the specified instance back into the pool for re-use.
+Note this may not be applicable to all containers (as the container itself needs to support re-use).
+* `GET /api/configuration`
+    * Returns the current application configuration
+* `GET /api/overviewSummary`
+    * Returns a JSON document that describes the current summary metrics of the ACI Managment platform.
+These properties are defined in `OverviewDetails`, contained in [src/commonTypes.ts](src/commonTypes.ts).

 ### Building